rmcindoe3/gba_project/README.md

 File Structure Overview:

- - main.c/.h: Contains the main loop of the program, drawing functions specifically created for this project, and keeps track of the current state of the game.
+ - main.c/.h: Contains the main loop of the program, drawing functions specifically created for this project, and most of the game flow logic.
- - myLib.c/.h: Contains functions and definitions that apply to all GBA projects as well as our bitmap picture arrays.
+ - myLib.c/.h: Contains functions and definitions that apply to all GBA projects.
+ - shop.c/.h: Contains and keeps track of all in-game shop related functions.
  - enemy llist.c/.h: Contains everything related to enemies.
     Specifically, it maintains our enemy linked list and has functions that appropriately add enemies and manipulate